-Human Flow – A film by Ai Weiwei introduced by Watershed’s Mark Cosgrove
+Human Flow – A film by artist Ai Weiwei introduced by Mark Cosgrove from Watershed

 Over 65 million people around the world have been forced from their homes to escape famine, climate change and war in the greatest human displacement since World War II.
 Human Flow, an epic film journey led by the internationally renowned artist Ai Weiwei, gives a powerful visual expression to this massive human migration.
 The documentary elucidates both the staggering scale of the refugee crisis and its profoundly personal human impact.